-Actives: What Invo "What is the main thin involvement adds ng your relig ious
+Actives: What Involvement Brings "What is the main thing your religious involvement adds to your life?"

 Personal enrichment 56%

 The People 22

 God and spirituality 21

 God-related 11

 Spirituality 5

 Strengthening of faith 2

 Other 3

 Nothing 1

 Moreover, religion makes unique contributions in at least two important areas of life: social wellbeing and our responses to death.